 Judges and court personnel may therefore participate in fund raising efforts for court historical societies and learning centers only to the extent set out above.
 In light of these limitations, judges and court personnel should be sensitive to public perception of whether the court itself is engaged in fund-raising activities on behalf of a court historical society or learning center.
-Public perception of the court's involvement with fund-raising activities of a court historical society or learning center is affected by several factors including: (1) the extent of involvement of judges or court personnel as the organization's founders, incorporators, members of the governing board, chair, officers, or staff; (2) the physical location of the program inside the courthouse or in a separate facility; (3) the identification of the organization as independent of the court in its written materials and fund-raising activities; (4) the name chosen for the organization;
+Public perception of the court's involvement with fund-raising activities of a court historical society or learning center is affected by several factors including: (1) the extent of involvement of judges or court personnel as the organization's founders, incorporators, members of the governing board, chair, officers, or staff; (2) the physical location of the organization as independent of the court in its written materials and fund-raising activities; (4) the name chosen for the organization;